Simultaneous inference for generalized linear models with unmeasured confounders: Estimation

 \begin{corollary}[Estimation of latent components] Let $\hat{\bGamma}$ and $\hat{\bZ}$ be solutions to optimization problems \eqref{eq:W-Gamma} and \eqref{opt:2}, respectively.
 Under \Crefrange{asm:model}{asm:iden-latent-eigs}, suppose $\min_{\{\bB\in\RR^{p\times d}\mid \cP_{\hat{\bGamma}}\bB=\zero\}}$ $\cL(\bX\bB^{\top} + \hat{\bZ}\hat{\bGamma}^{\top}) \leq \cL(\bTheta^*)$ with probability tending to one.
 Then, as $n,p\rightarrow\infty$, it holds that,

 \end{corollary}

-In \Cref{cor:est-confound-col}, we require the maximum likelihood based on the estimated latent components to be higher than the likelihood evaluated at the truth.
 It's important to note that, unlike the analysis for linear models in prior work \citep{bing2022adaptive,bing2022inference} that projects the responses onto the orthogonal column space of $\hat{\bGamma}$ and removes the effects of latent factors $\bZ$, estimating $\bZ$ is unavoidable under generalized linear models.
-Therefore, we emphasize the need for the estimated latent components derived from \eqref{opt:2} to exhibit stability.
-This stability ensures that the maximum likelihood with the estimated latent factors remains close to the joint maximum likelihood from \eqref{opt:1}.
+In \Cref{cor:est-confound-col}, we require the joint maximum likelihood based on the estimated latent components to be higher than the likelihood evaluated at the truth.
+This requires the estimated latent components derived from \eqref{opt:2} to exhibit stability and ensures that the maximum likelihood with the estimated latent factors remains close to the joint maximum likelihood from \eqref{opt:1}.
 In the presence of nuisance parameters $\bZ^*$ and $\bGamma^*$, the sharp control on estimation error of the column $\bZ^*\bgamma_j^*$ provided by \Cref{cor:est-confound-col} helps control the estimation error of $\hat{\bB}$.

 \textbf{Direct effects.} In high-dimensional scenarios, controlling the estimation error of $\cP_{\bGamma^*}\bB^*$ requires the projection $\cP_{\bGamma^*}$ does not excessively densify the primary effects $\bB^*$.
 To this end, we require the ratio $\|\cP_{\bGamma^*}\bB^*\|_{1,1}/\|\cP_{\bGamma^*}\bB^*\|_{\fro}$ to be of smaller order than $\sqrt{p}$.
 Coupled with the previous assumptions and results, the estimation error of $\hat{\bB}$ returned by problem \eqref{opt:2} can be controlled.